mauriciosoares/core.js/README.md

 }, { extensions: ['jquery'], modules: [] });
 ```

+The third parameter of the `register` method defines module dependencies.
+The dependencies can either be extensions (referred to by a) name or b) an alias) or other modules.

 Using the method `use` from `sandbox`, it gives you access to all extensions from Core, without talking directly to it.

 You might think: _"Why do that? it's only increasing the code"_.
 But since we are talking about consistency, and maybe a code that will be updated by other programmers, this is a way we can keep things standardized, and again, conpectually a module should not talk to anything else but the `sandbox`.